telliskivi/cse-exam/kevintelliskivi/raven.md

 Much I marvelled this ungainly fowl to hear discourse so plainly, Though its answer little meaning—little relevancy bore;
-For we cannot help agreeing that no living human being Ever yet was blessed with seeing bird above his chamber _— Bird or beast upon the sculptured bust above his chamber _, With such name as “Nevermore.”
+For we cannot help agreeing that no living human being Ever yet was blessed with seeing bird above his chamber door— Bird or beast upon the sculptured bust above his chamber door, With such name as “Nevermore.”

 But the Raven, sitting lonely on the placid bust, spoke only